Conflict of Interest Policy

 When conducting the periodic reviews as provided for in Article 7, the Organization may, but need not, use an outside advisor.
 If an outside expert is used, that use does not relieve the governing board of its responsibility for ensuring periodic reviews are conducted.

-Adopted June 2021, by the Board of Directors.
+Adopted June 2021 by the Board of Directors.
 Most recent renewal February 2023.